Covering groups of minimal exponent: Background

-named the \emph{standard map}, determining which projective representations can be lifted to $E$.
-Precisely, one can show that the lifting $\hat\varphi$ exists if and only if the coclass $[\alpha]$ associated to $\varphi$ belongs to the image of $\eta$ and, moreover, we have an isomorphism $\eta(\check{A})\simeq[E,E]\cap A$.
-These ideas complete the picture we need of the algebraic notion of cover. \begin{definition} A \emph{cover} of a finite group $G$ is a finite central extension satisfying the following equivalent conditions: \begin{enumerate}[i)] \item every projective representation of $G$ can be lifted to $E$ \item the standard map $\eta$ is surjective \item the subgroup $[E,E]\cap A$ is isomorphic to $H^2G$ \end{enumerate} If the standard map $\eta$ is an isomorphism then $E$ is a \emph{Schur cover}, in this case $A$ is a subgroup of $[E,E]$ isomorphic to $H^2G$. \end{definition} We introduce now the fundamental tool to produce central extensions with the desired properties, the \emph{Schur construction}, to which we return in Section \ref{section:note on the Schur construction}.
-This associates any given finite subgroup $S$ of $Z^2G$ to a finite central extension $1\to\check S\to\check S\propto G\to G\to 1$ in such a way that the projective representations of $G$ which lift are those providing a coclass represented in $S$.
-In particular, having that $B^2G$ is a divisible finite index subgroup of $Z^2G$ and as such it is complemented, we can write $Z^2G=B^2G\oplus J$ to obtain a the Schur cover $\check J\propto G$.
-Thus the lifting problem always admits a positive solution, and this is the fundamental theorem of the whole theory unifying projective and ordinary representations. \begin{theorem}[Schur 1904] Any finite group admits a Schur cover. \end{theorem} The Schur covers have minimal order among the covers so they stand in a privileged position.
-Still a group possibly has many nonisomorphic Schur covers, as the choice of the complement $J$ suggests.
-This mark a crucial point of the present manuscript as we will divert to other families of covers.
+the \emph{standard map}, which address the lifting problem: the lifting $\hat\varphi$ exists if and only if the coclass $[\alpha]$ afforded by $\varphi$ belongs to the image of $\eta$.
+In turn

+We observe that this ammounts to prove that $\ker\eta=([E,E]\cap A)^\perp$ since, for a generic subgroup $B$ of $A$, there is a natural duality isomomorphism $\check B\simeq\check{A}/B^\perp$ where $B^\perp=\{\lambda\in A\ |\ B\leq\ker\lambda\}$ (see \cite{Isaacs}).
+This gives a complete picture of the algebraic notion of cover. \begin{definition} A \emph{cover} of a finite group $G$ is a finite central extension satisfying the following equivalent conditions: \begin{enumerate}[i)] \item every projective representation of $G$ can be lifted to $E$ \item the standard map $\eta$ is surjective \item the subgroup $[E,E]\cap A$ is isomorphic to $H^2G$ \end{enumerate} If the standard map $\eta$ is an isomorphism then $E$ is a \emph{Schur cover}, in this case $A$ is a subgroup of $[E,E]$ isomorphic to $H^2G$. \end{definition} There is a way somehow to invert the above process.
+The \emph{Schur construction} associates any given finite subgroup $S$ of $Z^2G$ to a finite central extension
-Also in this rich theoretical framework, in practice it can be very hard to compute the multiplier of a given group.
-In a paper published in 1907 \cite{Schur1907}, Schur indicates what so far is the most efficient way to this purpose. \begin{theorem}[Schur 1907] Any presentation $1\to R\to F\to G\to 1$ of a finite group $G$ by a free group $F$ provides a isomorphism Moreover, $R/[F,F]\cap R$ is a free abelian group. \end{theorem} This formula can be read as an application of the universal property of free groups as follows.
-By Theorem \ref{Satz:fundamental theorem of projective representations} we can always find a finite cover $E$.
-Since $F$ is free, the surjective homomorphism $E\to G$ lifts to a homomorphism $F\to E$ which makes the diagram

-commutative.
-Consequently the group $F/[R,F]$ is a central extension of $G$, whose kernel contains the desired isomorphic copy of $H^2G$.
-However being an infinite group it is not a cover and it is not suitable for representation theory.
-Schur indicates a way to construct a Schur cover from the group $F/[R,F]$, necessarily by making a choice.
-In general the Schur covers are not universal and it makes no sense a priori to expect a closed formula for them.